The Virtual Large Cardinal Hierarchy: Virtually supercompact cardinals

-\rema{ The above proof shows that if $\kappa$ is virtually $(2^{<\theta})^+$-strong, then it is virtually $\theta$-supercompact, and if it is virtually $(2^{<\theta})^+$-supercompact ala Magidor, then it is virtually $\theta$-supercompact.
+\rema[][rema.remarkableequiv]{ The above proof shows that if $\kappa$ is faintly $(2^{<\theta})^+$-strong, then it is virtually $\theta$-supercompact, and if it is virtually $(2^{<\theta})^+$-supercompact ala Magidor, then it is virtually $\theta$-supercompact.
 It is open whether they are equivalent level-by-level (see Question \ref{ques.remarkableequiv}). }

-As a corollary of the proof, we obtain the following weaker characterization of virtually strong cardinals. \prop[][prop.weakerstrong]{A cardinal $\kappa$ is virtually strong if and only if for every $\theta>\kappa$ in a forcing extension, there is a transitive set $\N$ and an elementary embedding $\pi:H_\theta\to \N$ with $\crit \pi=\kappa$ and $H_\theta=H_\theta^{\N}$.
+There are alternate possible virtualisations of strong cardinals that turn out to be weaker than our notion.
+Wilson has proposed a virtualisation of strongness for a cardinal $\kappa$ defined by the existence of generic embeddings $\sigma:H_\theta\to \M$ such that $\crit \sigma=\kappa$, $\sigma(\kappa)>\theta$, $H_\theta= H_\theta^{\M}$, but $\M$ is allowed to be ill-founded.
+His notion is just like our notion of faintly strong cardinals but the embeddings can have an ill-founded target.